The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Introduction

 \section{Introduction}

 Reachability is a fundamental concept in the study of dynamical systems, and in view of applications of this concept ranging from engineering, manufacturing, biology, and economics, to name but a few, has been studied extensively in the control theory literature.
 One particular problem that has turned out to be of fundamental importance in engineering is the so-called ``reach-avoid'' problem.

-In the deterministic setting this problem consists of determining the set of initial conditions for which one can find at least one control strategy to steer the system to a target set while avoiding certain obstacles.
-The set representing the solution to this problem is known as capture basin \cite{ref:Aubin-1991}.
-This problem finds applications in air traffic management \cite{ref:TomlinLygerosSastry-2000} and security of power networks \cite{ref:MohajerinVrakopoulou-2010}.
+In the deterministic setting this problem deals with the determination of the set of initial states for which one can find at least one control strategy to steer the system to a target set while avoiding certain obstacles.
+This problem finds applications in, for example, air traffic management \cite{ref:TomlinLygerosSastry-2000} and security of power networks \cite{ref:Mohajerin_CDC10}.

+The set representing the solution of this problem is known as a capture basin \cite{ref:Aubin-1991}.
 A direct approach to compute the capture basin is formulated in the language of viability theory in \cite{ref:Cardaliaguet-1996, ref:CardaliaguetQuincampoixSaint-2002}.
-Related problems involving pursuit-evasion games are solved in, e.g., \cite{ref:AubinLygerosQuincampoixSastrySeube-2002, ref:GaoLygerosQuincampoix-2006} employing tools from non-smooth analysis, for which computational tools are provided by \cite{ref:CardaliaguetQuincampoixSaint-2002}.

-An alternative and indirect approach to reachability involves using level set methods defined by value functions that characterize appropriate optimal control problems.
-Employing dynamic programming techniques for reachability and viability problems in the absence of state-constraints, these value functions can in turn be characterized by solutions to the standard Hamilton-Jacobi-Bellman (HJB) equations corresponding to these optimal control problems \cite{ref:Lygeros-2004}.
-Numerical algorithms based on level set methods were developed by \cite{ref:OshSet-1988, ref:Sethian-1999} and have been coded in efficient computational tools by \cite{ref:MitchellTomlin-2002,ref:Mitchell-toolbox}.
-Extending the scope of this technique, the authors of \cite{ReachAvoid_Fialho1999, ReachAvoid_Bok2010, ReachAvoid_Kostas} treat the case of time-independent state constraints and characterize the capture basin by means of a control problem whose value function is continuous; for the related problems in the hybrid setting see \cite{ref:LygerosTomlinSastry-1999, ref:PrandiniHu-2007}.
+An alternative and indirect approach to reachability problems proceeds via level set methods defined by value functions that are solutions of appropriate optimal control problems.
+Employing dynamic programming techniques for reachability and viability problems, one can in turn characterize these value functions by solutions of the standard Hamilton-Jacobi-Bellman (HJB) equations corresponding to these optimal control problems \cite{ref:Lygeros-2004}.
+The focus of this article is on the stochastic counterpart of this problem.